According to these statistics:

 - Examples of circumstantial evidence: Evidence that your employer did not follow the company’s policies regarding temporarily-disabled employees in how he or she treated you can suggest that discrimination on the basis of your pregnancy is the reason why.
 If an adverse employment decision comes very shortly after you inform your employer that you are pregnant, this too can suggest that you were discriminated against on the basis of your pregnancy.

 Your claim of pregnancy discrimination must be supported by some type of evidence.
-Your Pennsylvania pregnancy discrimination claim lawyer can help you identify, locate, and preserve important evidence and the testimony of essential witnesses.
+Your Pennsylvania pregnancy employment discrimination claim lawyer can help you identify, locate, and preserve important evidence and the testimony of essential witnesses.
 The longer you wait to take action and legal counsel, however, the greater the chances are that evidence important to your claim will be lost.

 Contact The Pearce Law Firm for Assistance

 Discrimination of any type has no place in the workplace, and this includes pregnancy discrimination.
 If your employer has treated you unfairly because of your pregnancy, contact The Pearce Law Firm for help.
 Edith Pearce, founder of The Pearce Law Firm, is dedicated to helping victims of workplace discrimination recover compensation you may be owed.
 We will aggressively protect your legal rights so that you can focus on your health and the health of your fetus.
-We offer free initial consultations, so contact our office or call (215) 600-1433 and speak with our experienced legal team today.
+We offer free initial consultations, so contact our office and speak with our experienced legal team today.